keitheis/alog/README.rst

     "%(asctime)s %(levelname)-5.5s [parent_module.current_module:%(lineno)s]%(message)s"

-- No more **__name__** in every file whenever you just want to do logging.
+- No more **__name__** whenever you start to do logging in a module.

-  It build the default module names on the fly.
+  Alog builds the default module names on the fly.

 - Compatible with default Python logging module.

   Alog is built upon default Python logging module.
-You can configure it in the same way of default Python logging module.
+You can configure it by the same way of default Python logging module when it's needed.

 Comparing `alog` with Python default `logging` module